RedisLabs/redislabs-docs/content/rc/databases/import-data.md

 1. Click **Import**.

-### RDB file from an Amazon Simple Storage Service (AWS S3) bucket
+### Via AWS S3

-Before you import the RDB file through the Redis Cloud Essentials management console, you must share the file from the AWS management console.
+To use the Redis Cloud admin console to import your data, you must first share the file from the Amazon Web Services (AWS) management console.

-To share and import an RDB file that is stored in an AWS S3 bucket:
+To share and import an RDB file that is stored in an AWS Simple Storage Service (S3) bucket:

 1. Go to the AWS console and click **S3** from the Services menu.
 1. Click on the bucket where the RDB file is stored.